KonstantinSviridov/GettingStarted/GettingStarted.md

 ###Runtime Types

 Apart from AST, the parser provides one more way of representing types: runtime type system.
-Runtime type system has several advantages in comparison with AST: it allows to explore type hierarchy in a natural way, obtain component types of arrays and union types.
+Runtime type system has several advantages in comparison with AST: it allows to

+* explore type hierarchy in a natural way
+* obtain consistent object representations for component types of arrays and union types.

-Having a `TypeDeclaration` instance in hands one can obtain a runtime type by means of `TypeDeclaration.runtimeDefinition` method returning `ITypeDefinition`:
+Having a `TypeDeclaration` instance in hands one can obtain a runtime type by means of `TypeDeclaration.runtimeDefinition()` method returning `ITypeDefinition`:

 ![GettingStarted_BasicNodeRuntimeDefinition](images/GettingStarted_BasicNodeRuntimeDefinition.png)